shorepine/tulipcc/docs/tulip_api.md

 ## General

 [Tulip](../README.md) boots right into a Python prompt and all interaction with the system happens there.
 You have your own space to store code and files in `/user` and we keep system examples and programs in `/sys`.
+(On Tulip Desktop, the `sys` folder is actually `../sys` from where it boots.)

 You can make your own Python programs with Tulip's built in editor and execute them, or just experiment on the Tulip REPL prompt in real time.